On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Framework and Assumptions

-In the present work, the structural detail under study is linked to an \sn{} curve, $n(S)$, which is random, a priori.
-For a given structural detail specimen, the realized instance of \sn{} curve is assumed to hold during the whole life of the specimen.
-Then, the fatigue damage, $\Dcum$, accumulated by the specimen is computed by using Miner's rule.
-Assuming that the stress loading history consists of a collection of M cycles of amplitudes $s_1$, $s_2$, ..., $s_M$, Miner's rule reads:
+Fatigue tests show significant dispersion in the results obtained from experiments repeated in the same conditions.
+For a given fixed stress amplitude, the observed number of cycles to failure can vary considerably between trials.
+As stated by Stephens et al. (2000) \cite{stephens_2000} this variability may arise from ``inherent material variability, variations in heat treatment and manufacturing, variations in specimen or component geometry, and variations from differences in the testing conditions''.
+In this study, the structural detail under study is linked to an \sn{} curve, $n(S)$, which is modeled as a random curve.
+For a given structural detail specimen, the realized instance of the \sn{} curve is assumed to hold during the whole life of the specimen.
+Then, the fatigue damage, $\Dcum$, accumulated by the specimen is computed using Miner's rule \cite{miner_1945}.
+Assuming that the stress loading history consists of a collection of $M$ cycles of amplitudes $s_1$, $s_2$, ..., $s_M$, Miner's rule reads:

-For a given stress amplitude, the statistical properties of $n_{|S} = n(S)$, can be estimated by carrying out fatigue tests at different constant stress amplitudes, using a different specimen for each test.
-But for a realized \sn{} curve (i.e. for a given specimen) the covariance structure between $n_{|S_1}$ and $n_{|S_2}$, the numbers of cycles to failure at two different stress levels, $S_1$ and $S_2$, is more difficult to probe, since a fatigue test cannot be repeated twice with the same specimen.
-In the literature, this matter has been investigated by modeling $n(S)$ as the realization of a stochastic process (see e.g. \cite{liu_2007, paolino_2014}).
-In the present study, two extreme assumptions are considered for comparison: \begin{itemize}[label={$\rightarrow$}] \item $[\snsh{}]$ The \sn{} curve is randomized through a global shift factor applied to the median \sn{} curve, $N(S)$.
-In other words, for a given specimen, the knowledge of $n_{|S}$ at a given stress level fully determines the realized \sn{} curve.
-In the present study, the logarithm of the random shift factor is assumed to follow a centered normal distribution of standard deviation $\delta = \delta_{\rm BV}$ (introduced above).
-This configuration corresponds to the approach proposed by classification societies. \item $[\snwn{}]$ The randomness of $\ln(n(S))$ is modeled as a Gaussian white noise: i.e., for a given specimen, the values of $\ln(n_{|S_1})$ and $\ln(n_{|S_2})$, at two different stress levels $S_1$ and $S_2$, are independent random Gaussian variables.
-The standard deviation of the white noise is set to $\delta = \delta_{\rm BV}$.
-This approach is used for example in \cite{shen_2000, rathod_2011}. \end{itemize} These two extreme situations are illustrated in \fig{fig_SNcurve_pattern}, right panel.
-The tags \snsh{} and \snwn{} will be used below, to refer to these two alternative modelings of the \sn{} curve randomness.
+For a given stress amplitude, the statistical properties of $n(S)$, can be estimated by conducting fatigue tests at different constant stress amplitudes, using a different specimen for each test.
+However, for a realized \sn{} curve (i.e., for a given specimen) the covariance structure between $n(S_1)$ and $n(S_2)$, the numbers of cycles to failure at two different stress levels, $S_1$ and $S_2$, is more difficult to probe, as a fatigue test cannot be repeated twice with the same specimen.
+In the literature, this matter has been investigated by modeling $n(S)$ as the realization of a stochastic process (see, e.g., \cite{liu_2007, paolino_2014}).
+For the present study, two extreme assumptions have been tested: